top of page

 In response to these experiences, your body releases cortisol — a hormone that regulates and reduces stress.
 However, when the stress-inducing events are continual like the riots and pandemic have been, your body may lose its ability to regulate and keep you in balance.
 As a result, ongoing anxiety, depression, and PTSD can occur.

-Impact of Anxiety and the Doshas
+Anxiety and Vata Doshas

 We are comprised of the three doshas.
 These doshas, known as Vata, Pitta, and Kapha help us maintain our overall well-being when balanced.
 However, when one or more of the doshas becomes imbalanced, physical, and mental health issues arise and disease can occur.